Muir Woods National Monument, California

 Muir Woods National Monument Sign by Carol Highsmith.

 Muir Woods National Monument, located on Mount Tamalpais on the Marin Peninsula north of San Francisco, California, is part of the Golden Gate National Recreation Area.
-The monument protects 554 acres of old-growth redwood forest, one of a few such stands remaining in the San Francisco Bay Area.
+The monument protects 554 acres of old-growth redwood forest, one of the few remaining stands in the San Francisco Bay Area.
 Designated the country’s tenth National Monument in 1908 by President Theodore Roosevelt, it was the first federal or state park established in the region.

 Miwok Man by Edward S. Curtis, 1924.